antiless/cleanclip-vuepress/src/docs/roadmap.md

 - Add parsing capability to private data of specific apps
 - Add markdown conversion capability to text/URL
 - Add compression capability to images

+## Planned
+### Support for TouchBar
+**📅 Launch Date**
+- To be determined

+**🔧 Features**
+- Display copy history on the TouchBar
+By combining with the "Follow frontmost app" mode or lists, specific content can be automatically displayed in a specified app.
+For example, when opening Final Cut Pro, automatically display saved templates, when opening Photoshop, automatically display a color palette, when opening a browser, automatically display frequently used websites, etc.

 ### iCloud Sync 📅
 **📅 Launch Date**